dbuser03/distributed-systems-project/README.md

  forum: http://127.0.0.1:4943/?canisterId={backend_canister_id}
 ```
 Once opened, search for the `createDemo` method and click the button "Call", wait until it returns a status code 200 and reload the frontend page.

+### Note: the application was tested both on MacOs and Linux.

 ### Development Workflow

 **Backend Changes:**